 Inspired by a visit to the Maker’s Mark distillery in Loretto, Kentucky, David and Jane Perkins started the High West Distillery with a 250 gallon still and a saloon in downtown Park City.
 Today it is an internationally known brand with four locations.

 High West began putting whiskey into bottles in 2007.
 Changes to Utah’s alcohol laws after the 2002 Olympics created new opportunities for alcohol producers.
-At 7000 feet or 2000 metres, the High West Distillery is the largest whiskey production facility in Utah.
+At 7000 feet or 2000 metres, the High West Distillery is Utah’s largest whiskey production facility.

 The distillery is in the mountains about a 30 minute drive from Park City.
 It is a stunning location with some amazing views.
 The whiskey tour and tasting are very interesting and I highly recommend grabbing a bite to eat at The Refectory.